-Metropolitan Edison Company operates as an electric utility company in Pennsylvania.
-The company provides electricity transmission and distribution services to residential, commercial, and industrial customers in eastern and south central Pennsylvania.
-As of April 11, 2013, it served approximately 550,000 customers in 15 Pennsylvania counties.
-The company was founded in 1922 and is based in Akron, Ohio.
+Metropolitan Edison Company operates as an electric transmission and distribution company in Pennsylvania.
+As of July 7, 2014, it served approximately 560,000 customers in 15 Pennsylvania counties.
+The company was founded in 1917 and is based in Akron, Ohio.
 Metropolitan Edison Company is a subsidiary of FirstEnergy Corp.

 76 South Main Street

 Founded in 1917

 Key Executives for Metropolitan Edison Company

 Principal Executive Officer